Featured

 Frequently Asked Questions (FAQs)

-Question: Where can I register for this event?
+Question: Where can I register for the conference?

 Question: Where can I find a list of this year’s keynote speakers, general sessions, presentations, and their descriptions?

-When the WACC 2023 Sched site becomes available, registered participants will be able to find a full list of session dates, times, titles, descriptions, locations, Zoom links and more.
+The WACC 2024 schedule is live!
+Find a full list of session dates, times, titles, descriptions, locations, Zoom links and more on the WACC 2024 Sched site.
 We recommend downloading the Sched mobile app to your phone before the conference.

 Virtual Attendees:

-For technical assistance or issues accessing the conference sessions and resources during the conference, please contact Alissa Sells at asells@sbctc.edu and Brook Bane at bbane@sbctc.edu.
+For technical assistance or issues accessing the conference sessions and resources during the conference, please contact Alissa Sells at asells@sbctc.edu.
 Please include WACC Virtual Support in the subject line of your message and please include as much detail as possible about the issue.

 In person attendees: